dimitri/tapoueh.org/content/post/2017/09/on-json-and-sql.md

 In this query we search for all the cards that have one of the words as a type, with *card.types* being an array of *type.typeid* integers.
-And of course we omit the *Creature* word from the sentence, as we know that's a pretty common card type to fund around.
+And of course we omit the *Creature* word from the sentence, as we know that's a pretty common card type to find around.
 And here we go:

 ~~~
             name            │ count